 - Pictures, infographics and more

-However, while keywords are important, make sure you write for your visitors first, and then for search engines.
+Make sure you write for your visitors first, and then for search engines.
 Your content needs to be fresh and enticing, otherwise you won’t stand a chance converting visitors into customers.
 Don’t ever sacrifice the usefulness and persuasiveness of your content for SEO-friendly content.

 When writing your content for both users and search engines, pay extra attention to: